All Episodes

 Well, that's the next trick.

-The next trick the Republicans have fallen for, hook line and sinker, is this idea that if you are too partisan or if you criticize the Democrat candidate, I don't know if it's Obama or if it's Hillary or whoever, if you independents do nothing like that.
+The next trick the Republicans have fallen for, hook line, and sinker, is this idea that if you are too partisan or if you criticize the Democrat candidate, I don't know if it's Obama or if it's Hillary or whoever, if you, independents do not like that.

-And when you criticize independents are just gonna run right back home to the Democrat Party.
+And when you criticize them, independents are just going to run right back home to the Democrat Party.

 So the Republicans have been talked into being docile, non-ideological, campaigning for 20% of the vote.